7 Best Homeowners Insurance Companies in Ohio of 2025

 A company’s coverage options narrowed down our list.
 If the company had many types of coverage, we took note.

-If an insurer’s standard or basic homeowner insurance policy included coverages or features that usually cost an additional amount (such as RCV) with another insurer, we put that company on our list.
+If an insurer’s standard or basic homeowner insurance policy included coverages or features that usually cost an additional amount (such as RCV) with another insurer, we would put that company on our list.

 If the coverage did not come standard in a basic policy and had to be added on at an extra cost, then we evaluated insurers by the number of endorsements they had.